About Spencer Wilton

 Born in 1973 and raised in Suffolk, Spencer was a keen member of the Essex and Suffolk Pony Club and represented GB as an individual at the Pony European Eventing Championships.

 Spencer rounded off 2018 with marrying his long term partner and fellow dressage rider Darren Hicks.
-In 2019 Spencer unfortunately had to undergo back surgery which put a holt to his competition season, having made a full recovery he started his 2020 Tokyo build up with four consecutive wins at the Lier & Keysoe CDI’s, before COVID-19 lockdown commenced in the middle of March.
-Having had an easy year in 2020 Super Nova II will be coming back in 2021 to restart his Olympic campaign.
+In 2019 Spencer unfortunately had to undergo back surgery which put a halt to his competition season.
+Having made a full recovery he started his 2020 Tokyo build up with four consecutive wins at the Lier & Keysoe CDIs, before COVID-19 lockdown commenced in the middle of March.
+Having had an easy year in 2020, Super Nova II will be coming back in 2021 to restart his Olympic campaign.

-With no competition commitments during 2020, Spencer & Darren were able to make the move to their new base at The Cotswold Club Equestrian.
+With no competition commitments during 2020, Spencer & Darren moved to the Cotswolds.